codeofmohit/Master-Next-JS-14-Complete-Basic-to-Advance/README.md

     - give static prod build : simply html+css+js : loose a lot of backend features and optimizations of next

   - Note : next js app is a Node.JS app with a server running in backend doing and optimizing the app

+- 28> instad of .env use .env.local recommeded by next ✅

+- 29> generateStaticParams ✅

+  - for pre-building all the dynamic routes pages on run time, instead on rendering on demand we can use this method

+  - The generateStaticParams function can be used in combination with dynamic route segments to statically generate routes at build time instead of on-demand at request time.

+- 30> useFormState hook from react-dom, hooks which is helpful dealing with data submittion using form actions ✅

+- 31> redirect() from next/navigation ✅

+- 32> 🤯 meta tags : OG tags ✅
+  - Open Graph meta tags are snippets of code that control how URLs are displayed when shared on social media.